imanbadaui/SpringJPACRUDApp/README.md

-# Employee Management CRUD App
+# Employee Management Spring JPA CRUD App

 ## Overview
 This is a simple Spring JPA application to manage employee information using CRUD (Create, Read, Update, Delete) operations.
 It uses Spring JPA and an **H2 in-memory database**  for data storage.